cosmos/interchain-security/docs/docs/adrs/adr-016-cosmolayer.md

 ### Reward Handler

 For native staked tokens the `Distribution Module` of the Cosmos SDK is taking care of sending the rewards to stakers.
-For stakes originated from Ethereum the `Reward Handler` module sends rewards to the AVS contract of the related Cosmos chain.
+For stakes originated from external chains (Ethereum/Bitcoin) the `Reward Handler` module sends rewards to EigenLayer/Babylon.
-The transfer of rewards is done using a [bridge](https://ethereum.org/en/bridges/) between the Cosmos chain and Ethereum Eigenlayer.
+The transfer of rewards is done using a [bridge](https://ethereum.org/en/bridges/) between the Cosmos chain and Eigenlayer/Babylon.

-**Alternative Solution**

-1. the `Reward Handler` sends rewards to the related Eigenlayer AVS of the chain via `Slinky Oracle` which establish a bridge to Ethereum.
-2. the `Reward Handler` issues rewards for external staker to their address on the Cosmos chain.
-This requires:
-    1. sending all external stakers to cosmos chain
-    2. mapping of restaker addresses to their registered addresses on cosmos chain
+Note: currently there's no support paying rewards on EigneLayer (see [here](https://www.coindesk.com/tech/2024/04/10/eigenlayer-cryptos-biggest-project-launch-this-year-is-still-missing-crucial-functionality/))

 ## Consequences